Hungary national football team: Team records

 The match between Austria and Hungary in Vienna in 1902 was the first international match played between two non-British European countries.

 Hungary was the first team from outside the United Kingdom and Ireland to beat England at home, famously winning 6–3 at Wembley on 25 November 1953.
 Six months later they beat England 7–1 in 1954, this time in Budapest.
 This still ranks as England's record defeat.

-The trainer responsible for gelling together the elements of the Hungarian side on the 1950s, Gusztáv Sebes holds the highest ratio of victories per game past 30 matches with 72.06% (49 wins, 12, draws, 7 defeats).
-Brazil great Vicente Feola (1955–1966) owns the second highest with 71.88% (46 wins, 12 draws, 6 defeats).
+Gusztáv Sebes holds the highest ratio of victories per game (over 30 matches only) with 72% (49 wins, 12, draws, 7 defeats).

-Hungary owns the records for quality in offensive throughput in a single World Cup finals competition.
-Football historians often relate to the 27 goals (5.4 gls / game) and a goal differential of +17 as records likely never to be passed in the more preventive modern game.